How To Build a Successful SaaS Product Using Open Source

 What Does ‘Open Source’ Mean?

 “Open source” generally refers to something people can modify and share.
 The term most often replies to software when the code has been made publicly accessible.
+Think of it like an online community for SaaS business.

 The term promotes open exchange, collaboration, transparency, and community-oriented software development.
 It’s easy to see how this is an excellent opportunity for many businesses.